 - Dedication to a GLBT cause that can be demonstrated through specific actions taken in the awards consideration period.

 - Work resulting in demonstrable improvement in the area of GLBT issues, including but not limited to, workplace discrimination, housing, healthcare, marriage, teen issues, gender issues, marriage equality, etc.

 - Communicating the need for work in areas related to GLBT political activism and consistently voicing positive change.

 Members of the current GLBTRT Award for Political Activism Jury, their families or members of their households nor their respective institutions are ineligible to receive the Award.
 Further, donors to the awards are ineligible to receive the award to prevent the appearance of impropriety.
 GLBTRT Executive Board members are also ineligible.

 Submission must be online, using the GLBTRT Awards Online Application.
 A letter of nomination is required along with at least 5 but no more than ten supporting documents.
 Supporting documents can include letters of support, statements of outstanding contributions, copies of presentations, links to resources created, and other evidence.
 Only the materials submitted as part of the nomination package will be considered.
-The deadline for the 2018 award has passed.
-The application for the 2019 award will be available in Fall 2018.
+The deadline for the 2019 award has passed.
+Nominations for the 2020 award will open in Fall 2019.